ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 I have a few sources of inspiration for this idea:

-* `One Percent for the Planet`_ - I got the idea for a 1% investment from this wonderful non-profit.
+* `One Percent for the Planet`_ - They ask established companies to give 1% of their revenue to help invest in the planet.
+This model for sustainability of an ecosystem was my inspiration here.
 * Stripe's `open source retreat`_ - where they fund projects to work on specific features.
 * Mozilla's `open source support`_  - where they fund awards for projects that they use internally
 * Coinbase's `open source fund`_ - which is a monthly donation program